dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 ### Context Limited by App Binary Full Path

 Limit this Context only to Finder by using the optional full path to binary parameter (`exe`) with the full path to Finder's binary.
 This Context's keymap will only apply when Finder is active.
-This [Command](Commands.md) will move up one level in the folder hierarchy when saying `🔊 upward` by programmatically pressing the key combination ⌘ + ↑.
+This Voice Command will move up one level in the folder hierarchy when saying `🔊 upward` by programmatically pressing the key combination ⌘ + ↑.

 ```python
 from talon.voice import Context, Key